d-romualdi/omniscape/docs/index.md

 * SyncroSim [version 2.4.5](https://syncrosim.com/download/){:target="_blank"} or higher
 * Julia [version 1.5.4](https://julialang.org/downloads/){:target="_blank"} or higher

-> Instructions for installing the above requirements for **omniscape** are provided on the [Getting Started](https://apexrms.github.io/omniscape/getting_started.html) page.
+> Instructions for installing the above requirements for the **omniscape** SyncroSim Package are provided on the [Getting Started](https://apexrms.github.io/omniscape/getting_started.html) page.

 <br>

 ## Getting Started

-For a guided tutorial on **omniscape**, including installation, set up, model run, and output visualization, see [Getting Started](https://apexrms.github.io/omniscape/getting_started.html).
+For a guided tutorial on the **omniscape** SyncroSim Package, see the [Getting Started](https://apexrms.github.io/omniscape/getting_started.html) page.

 <br>